Textoshop: Interactions Inspired by Drawing Software to Facilitate Text Editing: User Study

 \subsubsection{Experimenting with alternative organizations of ideas}

-P5, P10, and P12 reorganized the ideas multiple times by taking a passage from one paragraph and integrating it into a different paragraph or sentence using the ``unite'' tool.
+P5, P10, and P12 reorganized the ideas multiple times by taking a passage from one paragraph and integrating it into a different paragraph or sentence using the boolean operations.
 P6 did the same but created their own text fragments to add an idea to an existing paragraph.
 Finally, P1 went one step further and deconstructed a whole paragraph into passages.
 Then, they organized these passages in the margin to try a different organization of the arguments and then reintegrated the passages into the main text using the ``insert'' and ``unite'' features.
+This suggests \name encouraged writers to work on the flow of ideas even after the writing is fully-fledged into sentences and paragraphs.
+This is in contrast with traditional writing, where restructuring mostly happens in the planning phase, when the draft is only an outline~\cite{flowerProblemSolvingStrategiesWriting1977}.